K-Romanowicz/MECH105-Algorithms/README.md

 - ea: approximate error
 - iter: number of iterations completed for the calculation

+---

 ### LU Factorization
 Performs LU Decomposition with pivoting.

 `function [L, U, P] = luFactor(A)`

+Inputs:
+- A: array for the decomposition

+Outputs:
+- L: lower triangular matrix
+- U: upper triangular matrix
+- P: matrix that tracks pivoting

+---

 ### Simpson's 1/3 Algorithm
 Uses Simpson's 1/3 rule to calculate the integral of a function using tabular data.

 `function [I] = Simpson(x, y)`

+Inputs:
+- x: equally spaced array of the independent variable
+- y: array with the dependent variable evaluated at x

+Outputs:
+- I: integral calculated using Simpson's 1/3 rule (and trapezoidal rule if there's an uneven number of segments)